jpuli/pqvp/README.md

 ## QualApps’ ADPQ Submission

-a.
-QualApps is pleased to respond to…
+QualApps is pleased to respond to… address requirements

-b.
-Requirements
-2. Link to the web application
+## Link to the web application
-a.
-This application is fully responsive and complies with ADA guidelines
-b.
-It is best viewed in Chrome or FireFox, but will function in Edge or IE
-c.
-Username and password to access the application
+This application is fully responsive and complies with ADA guidelines It is best viewed in Chrome or FireFox, but will function in Edge or IE Username and password to access the application

-3. User Stories
-a.
+## Managing Product Development
 Link to JIRA
-b.
 Read only Username and Password

-4. Approach
+## Approach
-a.
 Team members
-b.
 Roles and responsibilities
-c.
 Given the compressed timeframe of this effort, the team organized the work around three separate sprints:
-i.
 Sprint Zero
-ii.
 Sprint 1
-iii.
 Sprint 2

 5. User-Centered Design
 6. Technical Approach
 a.
 Technology stack